vitessio/website/content/en/docs/17.0/reference/vreplication/vdiffv1.md

 ---

 {{< warning >}}
 This is the legacy v1 VDiff command — it is deprecated in Vitess 18.0 and will be **removed** in 19.0.
-Please migrate all of your VDiff usage to the new [VDiff](../vdiff/) command ASAP.
+Please migrate all of your VDiff usage to the new [VDiff](../vdiff/) command before upgrading.
 {{< /warning >}}

 ### Command